Corey Dickerson Player Props: Nationals vs. Mets

-Corey Dickerson -- with a slugging percentage of .250 in his past 10 games (including zero home runs) -- will be in action for the Washington Nationals against the New York Mets, with Max Scherzer on the hill, on July 28 at 7:10 PM ET.
+Corey Dickerson -- with a slugging percentage of .241 in his past 10 games (including zero homers) -- will be in action for the Washington Nationals versus the New York Mets, with Carlos Carrasco on the hill, on July 29 at 7:10 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Mets.
+He had a hitless showing in his previous game (0-for-3) against the Mets.

 Corey Dickerson Game Info & Props vs. the Mets